emacsmirror/tomlparse/README.md

 I am aware of toml.el aka [emacs-toml](https://github.com/gongo/emacs-toml) and I've been using it and I even have contributed to it.
-However, the package is not feature complete, so it cannot parse all valid toml files.
-The maintainer does not seem to be interested anymore.
+However, the package is not feature complete, so it cannot parse all valid toml files and it seems to suffer from maintainer fatigue.
 Moreover, now that we have [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) available in Emacs 29+ we can write parsers way more easy with way less lines of code.
 (Actually the name "tomlparse.el" is technically not correct, as the parsing is done by